DinhL3/first_md/README.md

 - Anime

 ## Programming experience
-I created my blog a couple of years ago using Wordpress.
+I created my blog **3 years ago** using **Wordpress (PHP)**.

 ## Why I am interested in this course
 My brother-in-law, a dev in the US, recommended this course.
 I want to learn web development to make beautiful, functional websites, and make a lot of money.

 ## Worries
 I want to make *great products*.
-However, I am afraid that companies in Vietnam would make me **overwork** and give me **low salary**.
+However, I am afraid that companies in Vietnam would make me *overwork* and give me *low salary*.

+## Favorite quote
+> The definition of power is not financial success, status, or influence over others, but the defree to which we have control over our own lives.

+## My favorite music
+I am watching *Attack on Titan* so I have been listening to its opening music repeatedly.
+Attack on Titan all Openings 1-6(https://www.youtube.com/watch?v=MZFYVhW3Y-I&t=314s)